Ranunculus illyricus

 Ranunculus illyricus is a protected plant in Hungary of the family of Ranunculaceae.
 This perennial herb can be found in pastures and grasslands and is usually 15 to 30 cm tall.
-It has hairy white hairs.
-Its conifer's shape is long and the stems leaves are tri-composite.
-The flower petals are yellow and roundish.
+It has white hairs.
+The stems leaves are tri-composite, and the flower petals are yellow and roundish.
 The cup of the flower bends back at time of flowering, blooming in May and June.